Our Services

 Helpful Resources

-Sharp, burning, electric, or stabbing pain that does not match an injury can be neuropathic pain from nerve dysfunction, often linked to diabetes, shingles, or nerve compression; typical painkillers may not help, and first-line options include duloxetine or amitriptyline, gabapentin or pregabalin, with topical lidocaine or capsaicin and rehab supports.
+Neuropathic pain—sharp, burning, electric, or stabbing pain that doesn't match an injury—stems from nerve dysfunction and is commonly linked to diabetes, shingles, or nerve compression.
+Standard painkillers often fail.
+First-line treatments include duloxetine or amitriptyline, gabapentin or pregabalin, plus topical lidocaine or capsaicin and rehabilitation support.

 Understanding what NP is — and what to do next — can help you take control of your symptoms without unnecessary fear or delay.